Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

       * _Advantage of this method:_ Fast routing not depending on map data.
       * _Disadvantage:_ From time to time unexpected tracks longer than necessary.
-There are many reasons for this behaviour (e.g. incorrect map data used for creating the routing database, location of mouse pointer not precise enough).
+There are many reasons for this behavior (e.g. incorrect map data used for creating the routing database, location of mouse pointer not precise enough).

   * _Method 3:_ Routing with vector map data: